markslorach/markslorach/README.md

   - Researching MDX and headless CMS systems to incorporate a blog into my [personal website](https://markslorach.com).

 🌱 I’m currently learning -
-  - React Query and Redux state management.
+  - React Query and state management solutions.
-  - JavaScript and React testing with Vitest.
+  - JavaScript and React testing.

 📫 How to reach me -
   - Email: hello@markslorach.com